oliver-sey/scholarship-system-backend/README.md

 ### Scholarship Details File (details.txt):
 There is one property per line.
 In order, they are:
-Name, description, donor name, award amount, isApproved, isArchived, dateAdded, and dateDue.
+Name, description, donor name, award amount, isApproved, isArchived, isAwarded, dateAdded, and dateDue.
 The two dates are in the format YYYY-MM-DD, and they eventually get parsed into LocalDate objects.
 (This is the format that LocalDate.parse(String) accepts).

 ### Scholarship Requirements File (requirements.txt):